masonproffitt/uproot-tutorial/_episodes/04-histograms.md

 ![Muon_pt_hist_3]({{ page.root }}/fig/Muon_pt_hist_3.png)

 In the above example, `bins` is being set to an array.
-If matplotlib sees that `bins` is an array, it will use the values of the array to set the bin edges rather than try to evenly space them across `range`.
+If Matplotlib sees that `bins` is an array, it will use the values of the array to set the bin edges rather than try to evenly space them across `range`.
 Don't worry too much if this seems confusing; the details of how this works isn't important for this lesson.
 The important part is that, inside the `logspace()` call, you can modify the numbers to change where the bins start and end and how many bins there are.
 Don't remove the `np.log10` part, though.